hoitowai/ciag/README.md

 runs the A-CIAG method on the dataset a9a with a minibatch size of 5, with a step size of 0.00015 / L and extrapolation rate of 0.95.

+Updated on Dec.
+9, 2019: other solvers including AccSVRG and SAGA have been included.

-The program has been compiled and tested on a computer running MacOS X 10.13 with gcc 4.2.1.
+The program has been compiled and tested on a computer running MacOS X 10.15.1 with gcc 4.2.1.

 <b>Warning</b>: The authors have only tested the implementation for the methods CIAG, A-CIAG, NIM and SAG.
 Be reminded that the implementation have not been fully optimized.